opensearch-project/documentation-website/_opensearch/point-in-time-api.md

 :--- | :--- | :---
 pits | Array of JSON objects | The list of all PITs.

-Each PIT object contains the following fields:
+Each PIT object contains the following fields.

 Field | Data Type | Description
 :--- | :--- | :---
 pit_id | [Base64 encoded binary]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/binary) | The PIT ID.
-creation_time | long | The time the PIT was created in milliseconds since the epoch. keep_alive | long |  The amount of time to keep the PIT in milliseconds.
+creation_time | long | The time the PIT was created, in milliseconds since the epoch. keep_alive | long |  The amount of time to keep the PIT, in milliseconds.

 ## Delete PITs
 Introduced 2.4
 {: .label .label-purple }

 Deletes one, several, or all PITs.
 PITs are automatically deleted when the `keep_alive` time period elapses.
-However, to free resources, you can delete a PIT using the Delete PIT API.
+However, to de-allocate resources, you can delete a PIT using the Delete PIT API.
 The Delete PIT API supports deleting a list of PITs by ID or deleting all PITs at once.

 ### Cross-cluster behavior